tierChampion/JumperBoy-emulator/README.md

 To compile this application, simply compile it like a cmake project in microsoft visual studio 2022.
 For now, only the x64 versions are working.

+## Tests

+Passes all the basic Blargg test for instructions, the acid2 tests by Math Currie.

+Behaviour that is known to not be correct / tested:
+- OBJ priority in CGB mode
+- RAM for MBC1
+- MBC3 & MBC5

+### Games

+Some games that have issues are:
+- Pokemon Crystal (text doesn't render correctly)
+- All MBC5 games (not implemented yet)